tjg/invader-detector/README.md

 `clj -X:test` runs tests.

 Two testing frameworks:
-- Rich Comment Tests: A kind of literate programming that helps explain the code.
+- Rich Comment Tests: Helps illustrate sourcecode.
 - Expectations: More expressive than `clojure.test`, but compatible with its tooling.